Jed Prouty: Biography

 Born as Clarence Gordon Prouty in Boston, Massachusetts, Prouty was a vaudeville performer before becoming a film actor.
-Mostly appearing in comedies, he occasionally performed a serious character role, for instance a small part as an oily publicist in A Star is Born (1937).
-After a significant career in silent films, a large part of Prouty's later career was the Jones Family film series.
-They were 17 low-budget 20th Century Fox family comedies between 1936 and 1940, along with Spring Byington as Mrs. Jones, for such directors as Malcolm St. Clair and Frank R. Strayer.
-Prouty appeared in all but the final entry.
+Mostly appearing in comedies, he occasionally performed a serious character role, as in A Star is Born (1937).

+After a significant career in silent films, notably in the Colleen Moore features Ella Cinders (1926) and Orchids and Ermine (1927), Jed Prouty established himself in the new field of talking pictures with a comic role in the wildly successful early musical The Broadway Melody (1929).
+His performance in the independent production Bachelor of Arts (1934), released by Fox, landed him a contract with Fox, where he appeared with Will Rogers in Life Begins at 40 (1934).
+While at Fox played the lead in the domestic comedy Every Saturday Night (1936); with the studio pursuing a wide-ranging program of film series, Prouty became the principal character in the Jones Family film series.
+Seventeen low-budget family comedies were produced between 1936 and 1940, along with Spring Byington as Mrs. Jones, for such directors as Malcolm St. Clair and Frank R. Strayer.